RDFroeber/bevalkyri/README.md

 3. I want to play against other users so that the game is more interesting.

 4. I want to play a game continued...
-  * An influence catagory is added
+  * An influence category is added
   * Players attributes continued (Bases, Influence)
   * I can add a military base to increase my influence
   * I can upgrade my houses to increase the amount of money I earn